skylestia/make-a-website/README.md

 ## Introduction

-I want people to have as an easy a time as possible learning html and css and making and hosting their own personal websites.
+I want it to be as easy as possible for people to learn html and css and making and hosting their own personal websites.
 This repository will contain basic html and css templates that people can use as starting points for their websites, as well as both tutorials on how to code basic html and css and guides on how to find a host and domain name.

 You don't need any prior experience in coding html or css to be able to follow the guides here!
 You actually don't need any prior experience in any coding at all, so please don't feel intimidated!
 Html and css are very easy to learn, especially html, and if you'd rather not bother learning css yet, it is optional!
 You don't need to know css to code in html, and while css does complement html and allows you to style the html you write, your html can exist on its own without any css.
 If you've ever used a forum and used BBCode to format posts, you will probably have a very easy time picking up html.